 Instructions

-- Transfer the mix to a heat safe container, like a glass measuring cup, to make it easier to pour into your storage container.
-If you are confident in your pouring skills, you can skip this step!
+- Transfer the mix to a heat-safe container, like a glass measuring cup, to make it easier to pour into ice cube trays.

 🧯food safety & other information